-Further detail on the course structure is outlined in our handbook.
-Here you can view all of the units (subjects) you will be studying.
+Further detail on the program structure is outlined in our handbook.
+Here you can view all of the subjects you will be studying.

-*not all units are available during Summer sessions
+*not all subjects are available during Summer sessions

 Fees and delivery

-*Fees: Vary depending on units selected.
-View available units in our handbook.
+*Fees: Vary depending on subjects selected.
+View available subjects in our handbook.